-- Economic consideration are not acceptable in treatment and life decision (Hippocratic principles and Universal Declaration on Human Rights (December 10th, 1948). - · According to Hippocratic principles patients with stroke have to be treated in dignity but not to be "over-treated" by all modern possibilities. - In severe defect states of stroke-patients without hope of any improvement in upcoming severe complications maximal therapy can be renunciated.
+- Economic consideration are not acceptable in treatment and life decision (Hippocratic principles and Universal Declaration on Human Rights (December 10th, 1948). - According to Hippocratic principles patients have to be treated in dignity but not to be "over-treated" by all modern possibilities.